mlswg/mls-protocol/draft-ietf-mls-protocol.md

 intermediate key pairs along the direct path to the root.

-A new member receiving a Welcome message can recognize group creation if the number of entries in the `members` array is equal to the number of leaves in the tree minus one.
+A new member receiving a Welcome message can recognize group creation if the number of entries in the `secrets` array is equal to the number of leaves in the tree minus one.
 A client receiving a Welcome message SHOULD verify whether it is a newly created group, and if so, SHOULD verify that the above process was followed by reconstructing the Add and Commit messages and verifying that the